vuesion/docs/en/v4/guide/clean-up.md

 ...
 ```

-If you don't want to use the GraphQL set up you also have to remove the following references:
+If you don't want to use the GraphQL set up you can also remove the following references:

 `./nuxt.config.ts`